Why It’s (Almost) Impossible To Overdose On Cannabis

 First of, let’s think about the effective dose of THC, which can be as little as 10mg.
 At an LD-50 of 40,000, you’d have to consume 400,000mg – 400 grams of pure THC – to reach that lethal dose.
 An average human weighs 62 kg – meaning that you’d need 6,451.7mg/kg to hit the lethal dose!

-Hold on (you might be thinking), I’ve smoked around 444g this month, why am I not dead?
-Well, of course we’re talking about an acute dose, as in how much you can consume in a short space of time.
+Hold on (you might be thinking); I’ve smoked around 444g this month, why am I not dead?
+Well, of course, we’re talking about an acute dose, as in how much you can consume in a short space of time.
 Even the most hardened of us stoners would need at least a week to smoke, dab or even eat that amount of oil!
-So, for all intents and purposes, it’s practically impossible to lethally overdose on cannabis.
+So, it’s practically impossible to overdose on cannabis lethally.

 Let us know what you think in the comments!